RyanFleck/Manuals/content/tools/adf.md

   SELECT value FROM OPENJSON(@JsonArrayB);

   -- Return the Cartesian product
-  SELECT a.val1 as Site, b.val2 as Extraction
+  SELECT a.val1 as Name, b.val2 as Number
   FROM @A a
   CROSS JOIN @B b
   ORDER BY a.val1;